 Barrett suffers from stage IV lung cancer and has reached the end of his treatment.
 He will leave Brattleboro on Sunday to go to Schuyler Falls, N.Y., where he will stay with his brother before moving into his own place.
 But he is quick to tell anyone he speaks with that he's not going to New York to die -- he's going there to live.

 The man of the hour spoke to his friends and thanked them for their support.
-And he wasn't shy about making fun of himself to get some laughs from the crowd.

 "Humor has been a big part of my recovery.
 It sucked, but the other side of the fence is, there's more (life) coming.
 Yeah, I'm a little scared of it -- apprehensive," he said, quickly correcting himself, "I'm apprehensive.
 I ain't scared of nothing.
 I say, ‘Bring it on.'
 The idea is that I can look forward to tomorrow.
 I don't have control over tomorrow but I'm ready for it."